collabnix/wasmlabs/kubernetes/working-together.md

-In this blog post, we will explore how to use WebAssembly and Kubernetes together to build and deploy a sample app.
+In this tutorial, we will explore how to use WebAssembly and Kubernetes together to build and deploy a sample app.
 We will walk you through the steps needed to set up a local environment, build a sample app using WebAssembly, and deploy it on a Kubernetes cluster.

 ## Step 1: Set up a Local Environment